“Ever to Conquer, Never to Yield” Means Never Being Complacent

 We also hope the team can get over the disheartening loss before playing Arkansas this weekend.
 Auburn can’t afford to take the Razorbacks lightly.
 It is a team Auburn should beat, but then again so was LSU.
 If Auburn gets a lead in Fayetteville and takes the foot off the gas again, the same outcome could occur.

-Now I want to preface this next statement by saying those who have followed this writer over the last few years know I’m an unabashed Auburn homer.
+Now I want to preface this next statement by saying those who have followed this r over the last few years know I’m an unabashed Auburn homer.
 However, what we saw on Saturday can not continue.

 Please don’t misinterpret that statement to read that I’m calling for a coaching change.
 I would never do that.
 But I am calling for change.
 A change in not ever again being complacent.